-To respond to America’s retirement savings crisis and help Americans prepare for those later years, many states have created free or low-cost savings programs for small businesses to offer their employees.
+About one-fourth of all U.S. adults have no retirement savings.
+At the same time, only 40% of working Americans are confident their retirement planning is on track, according to 2022 research from the Federal Reserve.
+To respond to America’s retirement savings crisis and help workers prepare for those later years, many states have created retirement programs for small businesses to offer their employees.

 Which states are rolling out plans?

 As of October 2022, 16 states and two cities have either passed laws or have pending legislation that outlines new programs for private-sector workers.
 Of that number, six states have active laws.

 Let’s review the inner workings of three state programs: Oregon, Illinois, and California.

 With more than three years in operation, not only does OregonSaves appear to meet the expectations of state legislators and constituents, but we’re also starting to get some data on its performance.
 According to the Oregon Retirement Savings Board, 17,121 employers had enrolled in the plan, and 112,652 employees had funded accounts, with plan assets totaling more than $156 million, as of August 31, 2022.

 A National Bureau of Economic Research study from February 2021 analyzed participation in OregonSaves from August 2018 through April 2020.
 Over the study period, some of the following trends appeared:

 More than 67,700 employees accumulated over $51 million through April 2020.